-The milestones being reported this quarter are the grey shaded sections of Attachment 1 to Report CJ058-05/20.
+The milestones being reported this quarter are the grey shaded sections of Attachment 1.
 'Business as usual' activities within each key theme have also been separated from strategic projects and programs within the report.

 A number of projects, programs and activities planned for the January to March quarter have been delayed, cancelled or will be carried forward into the new financial year due to the COVID-19 situation.
 These projects are detailed in the Comments section of the Corporate Business Plan Quarter 3 report.